shubham404-error/Kaggle_Rossmann_Store_Sales_Forecasting-master/README.md

 •	store.csv - supplemental information about the stores

 # Approach
 We’ll start by exploring the data set followed by dealing with missing values and doing some feature engineering.
-Then, we’ll build some predictive models to predict the sales using time series forecasting models such as ARIMA, Prophet and XGBoost.
+Then, we’ll build some predictive models to predict the sales using time series forecasting models such as ARIMA and Prophet.

 # Evaluation Metrics
 There are two popular metrics used in measuring the performance of regression (continuous variable) models i.e MAE & RMSE.